Yaya Diallo: Biography

 Yaya Diallo said, "For my people, with its rich musical context, exposure to music begins in the wombs when pregnant mothers join in the community dance...when infants are then wrapped onto their mother's backs with a cloth and taken into the dancing circle with everyone else."
-This statement is quoted by Mickey Hart in his book Planet Drum, pp. 88.
-Yaya Diallo's first music and dance lessons included exploring the balafons which were kept in his paternal family In his native village, Fienso, he learned Peenyi (Dounou), spiritual balafon, morals, proverbs, and philosophy with his mentor Nangape Kone.
+This statement is quoted by Mickey Hart in his book Planet Drum, p.
+88. Yaya Diallo's first music and dance lessons included exploring the balafons which were kept in his paternal family.
+In his native village, Fienso, he learned Peenyi (Dounou), spiritual balafon, morals, proverbs, and philosophy with his mentor Nangape Kone.
 Sounkalo Kone and Issa Koroma gave him djembe (daykaylaykay) lessons.
-Yago Kone was his biology and Moukolo (equivalent of Congo) teacher.
+Yago Kone was his biology and Moukolo teacher.
 In Zangasso his grandfather taught him hand and stick drum techniques, and after his death, his grandfather continued to teach him music and wisdom in his dreams.
 Sotigui Kone was his religious tama (talking) drum teacher.
 When he was six years old, Yaya Diallo had his first drum sculpted by the blacksmith Nianso Koroma.
 He formed his first music group with the goals and dreams to impress his grandfather.

 In order to live with Minianka people, Yaya Diallo had several initiations.
 He learned the music and the instruments which go with each step of the rituals, always interested in the religious and mystical aspects of the music.
 In the different secret societies, he played the instrument that sustained the rhythm and/or tempo.

 As a shepherd, Yaya Diallo used his body, pieces of wood and stones as musical instruments.
 During the day he listened to musicians from different villages playing as motivation for groups of collective farmers to work quickly.
-He listened to birds, insects, and by nights, orchestras of frogs.
+He listened to birds, insects, and by night, orchestras of frogs.

-In Sikasso, the capitol of balafons, he listened to the finest players (1960–61).
-In Bamako, djembe is the main instrument, and for his six years at the Lycee, he heard great djembe players.
+In Sikasso, the capital of balafons, he listened to the finest players in 1960–61.
+In Bamako, djembe is the main instrument, and for his six years at the lycée, he heard great djembe players.